OCA/OpenUpgrade/docsource/080_migration_script_development.rst

 described in :doc:`040_run_migration`:

-- [A] get the copy of your database in old version as `db-upgrade`, it is easy to do through the database manager of your old odoo `http://localhost:8069/web/database/manager`
+- [A] get the copy of your database in old version as `db-upgrade`, it is easy to do through the database manager of your old Odoo `http://localhost:8069/web/database/manager`
 - [B] run ``odoo -d db-upgrade -u all --stop-after-init``
 - [C] In case of error, fix the error adding or editing migration